 Fact: If you have not been vaccinated, you should still wear a mask in public, according to the CDC.

 Studies suggest that many people who have coronavirus are asymptomatic, meaning they show no symptoms.
 You may have the disease and unknowingly spread it to others, including those with underlying conditions who have a higher coronavirus risk and are more vulnerable to severe illness.
 Asymptomatic carriers can increase the disease's spread if they aren't taking proper precautions, including wearing a mask, washing their hands frequently and social distancing.

 Myth: If you've had coronavirus, you don't need a mask.

 Fact: If you've had a coronavirus before or had an antibody test come up positive, you may believe that you don't need to wear a mask, even if you have not been vaccinated.

-Unfortunately, at this time, there is no way to know whether having coronavirus once provides immunity from the virus again or how long that your immunity might last.
+Unfortunately, at this time, there is no way to know whether having coronavirus once provides immunity from the virus again or how long your immunity might last.
 This means that you could potentially catch the disease again and spread it to others.

-We do know that the COVID vaccine are 100 percent effective against hospitalization and death.
+We do know that the COVID vaccine is 100 percent effective against hospitalization and death.
 This is one reason why the CDC's guidance for vaccinated people allows them to go without a mask in public.

 Mask Safety and Effectiveness

 Fact: Cloth face masks are effective.
 They create a barrier between your mouth and nose and those around you.
 This makes it more difficult for the droplets that spread coronavirus through coughs, sneezes and talking to reach other people.

 Cloth masks mainly keep you from unknowingly spreading the disease to others, but some studies indicate that they may help protect you from large droplets and serve as an indirect reminder to avoid touching your face.